kfuku52/cdskit/README.md

 ## Subcommands
 See [wiki](https://github.com/kfuku52/cdskit/wiki) for the complete description.

-`accession2fasta`: Retrieve fasta sequences from a list of GenBank accessions
+`accession2fasta`: Retrieving fasta sequences from a list of GenBank accessions

-`aggregate`: Extracting the longest sequences combined with regex in sequence names
+`aggregate`: Extracting the longest sequences combined with a sequence name regex

-`backtrim`: Back-translating trimmed protein alignment
+`backtrim`: Back-translating a trimmed protein alignment

 `hammer`: "Hammer down" long alignments

 `mask`: Masking ambiguous and/or stop codons

-`pad`: Making nucleotide sequences in-frame by N-padding
+`pad`: Making nucleotide sequences in-frame by head and tail paddings

-`parsegb`: Parsing the GenBank format
+`parsegb`: Converting the GenBank format

-`printseq`: Print a subset of sequences with regex
+`printseq`: Print a subset of sequences with a regex

+`rmseq`: Removing a subset of sequences by using a sequence name regex and by detecting problematic sequence characters.

+`stats`: Printing sequence statistics.

 ## Pipe for streamlined analysis
 The streamlined processing may be combined with other sequence processing tools such as [SeqKit](https://bioinf.shenwei.me/seqkit/).